epeenphrine/proxy_scraper/README.md

-# PROXYscraper
+# proxy_scraper

-scrapes  "https://free-proxy-list.net/" for proxies and store them in a dictionary format for use in other projects stored in proxydictlist.json
+scrapes  "https://free-proxy-list.net/" for proxies and store them in a json, csv, txt for use in projects involved in scraping that may require proxies

+pandas was used because it was just a quick way to parse the tables for me

+## install libraries

-make sure you have bs4, lxml, pandas libraries for python3
+- make sure you have bs4, lxml, pandas libraries for python3

-you can also

-I've configured urllib in a way so that it uses a proxy and it looks like you are using a browser.
+- you can also run `pip install -r requirements.txt` or if you have pipenv `pipenv install -r requirements.txt` to get the dependencies

+## rotation

-The proxies in the list are chosen at random and proxies that fail to make connections are removed.
+- rotation built in.
+It tries to make connection and any proxy that fail to make connections are removed

-## run
+## running

-to run type in terminal:\
-python -i proxyscrape.py\
-proxyscrape()
+- i use this in other projects so you can just import the scrape() function from proxy_scrape and it will give you the local files.
+Example how is shown in test.py.
+- proxy_rotate.py will rotate proxies and headers for the URL you are interested in and give you a bs4 object as return.
+Import the function and run it the same way

 ## Docker

-do with bind mount: https://hub.docker.com/repository/docker/epeenphrine/proxyscrape

-to run and check type:

-docker run epeenphrine/proxyscrape
+there is a dockerfile, I still need to test it out